anassuncao/milestone1-anassuncao/README.md

 Also used the devtools of Chrome to test the responsiveness in all the available models of cellphones and tablets.

-CREDITS
+**DEPLOYMENT**

+I've published my webiste using GitHub pages.
+I followed these steps:
+1. Inside my repository I clicked *settings*;
+2. Under the GitHub Pages, in the *Source* drop-down menu I've selected "master branch"
+3. The publishing link https://anassuncao.github.io/milestone1-anassuncao/index.html was generated imediatly.

+For clining my repository, the following steps must me taken:
+1. On GitHub navigate to the main page of the repository: https://github.com/anassuncao/milestone1-anassuncao
+2. Under the repository name click *Clone or download*
+3. To clone the repository using HTTPS, under *Clone with HTTPS*, click the "notepad with an arrow" icon.
+To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click "notepad with an arrow" icon.
+4. Open Terminal
+5. Change the current working directory to the location where you want the cloned directory to be made
+6. Type *git clone* and paste the URL you've copied in step 2.
+7. Press *Enter* to create your local clone.

+**CREDITS**

-Bootstrap
+* Bootstrap
-Font Awesome
+* Font Awesome
-Google Fonts
+* Google Fonts
 The links for the above are already provided in the TECHNOLOGIES USED section

-The image on the header is a photo by Kvistholt Photography on Unsplash: https://unsplash.com/s/photos/servers
+* The image on the header is a photo by Kvistholt Photography on Unsplash: https://unsplash.com/s/photos/servers

-I made some research online to get inspired, this one website in particular: https://business.tutsplus.com/articles/10-creative-resume-ideas-to-stand-out-online-in-2019--cms-25761
+* I made some research online to get inspired, this one website in particular: https://business.tutsplus.com/articles/10-creative-resume-ideas-to-stand-out-online-in-2019--cms-25761

-I used the following website for picking the colours: https://color.adobe.com/pt/create
+* I used the following website for picking the colours: https://color.adobe.com/pt/create

-----///-----